Build a WSL Container Image

 Testing the WSL image

-For testing the image a Windows 10 system is required.
-As a first step the optional feature named Microsoft-Windows-Subsystem-Linux must be enabled.
-For further details on how to setup the Windows machine see the following documentation: Windows Subsystem for Linux
+For testing the image, you need a Windows 10 system.
+Before you proceed, enable the optional feature named Microsoft-Windows-Subsystem-Linux.
+For further details on how to setup the Windows machine, see: Windows Subsystem for Linux